Skip to content

 • AI developed by global players such as the USA or China is based on different data and framework conditions, which are reflected in the AI models as so-called data bias.
 The risk that AI technologies will not function properly if they are used in Austria/Europe also poses a risk to patients.

-Since the medical partner (Johannes Kepler University Linz, Medical Faculty, Department for Anesthesiology and Critical Care Medicine) has been generating data for scientific analysis for years, which can also be used for the research questions of AIMS, there is a big head start in the project.
+As the medical partner (Johannes Kepler University Linz, Faculty of Medicine, Department of Anesthesiology and Intensive Care Medicine) has been generating data for scientific analysis for years, which can also be used for the research questions of AIMS, the project has a major head start.

-For optimal applicability in Europe, AIMS is developing suitable AI systems based on the European value base of health data.
+To ensure optimal applicability in Europe, AIMS develops suitable AI systems based on the European value base of health data.
 AIMS supports the sustainable establishment of AI solutions in clinical practice throughout Europe.
-It increases the accessibility and availability of patient condition data collected in the intensive care unit and other care areas of the hospital, especially in the ward.
+It increases the accessibility and availability of patient condition data collected in the ICU and other care areas of the hospital, especially in the ward.
 The results will make a significant contribution to high-quality healthcare data and AI research in Europe.
 The combination of world-leading technologies from Austria into a European health data set promises great opportunities for future medical applications independent of foreign (non-European) providers.

 (1) Pearse RM, Moreno RP, Bauer P, Pelosi P, Metnitz P, Spies C, et al. Mortality after surgery in Europe: a 7 day cohort study.
 The Lancet.
 2012 Sep;380(9847):1059-65.